bobthemighty/codefiend-site/content/how-i-use-chatgpt/index.md

 ## What's bad?

 The code is _not good_.
+It's clean enough, but it's just a throwaway script.
+It won't support us adding more complex requirements.
 After I'd finished this, and the second script which uploads all the artifacts from our build process, I then *completely rewrote this code*.
 Chad ended up with a bunch of functions that had 6 arguments, the layering was wrong which made things more complicated than they needed to be, and so on.
 Chad is not a good software designer, but it _is_ an excellent generator of mediocre code.

 Here's a snippet of the current working version